Terms of Business for Intermediaries

 (ii) any losses which may be incurred by you not as a direct result of our acts or omissions; and / or

 (iii) any loss or damage which may be incurred by you as a result of:

-(a) any reliance placed by you on the completeness, accuracy or existence of any information about our products or services issued by us from time to time;
+(a) any reliance placed by you on the completeness, accuracy or existence of any information about our Mortgage Products issued by us from time to time;

 (b) any changes which we may make to the products or services offered to Applicants;

 (c) the deletion, corruption or failure to store any content and other communications data maintained or transmitted by or through your use of the Society electronic systems (included but not limited to our database, website and any other Society electronic system)